-As many new fixtures have several DMX modes available which may be selected on the fixture itself (e.g. 8 or 16 bit pan/tilt modes), make sure to read the individual fixture profile notes (LJ profile notes tab).
-The profile author has usually included notes that says which mode the profile is designed to
+Since most modern fixtures have several modes available (e.g. 8 or 16 bit pan/tilt) wich may be selected on the fixture itself, make sure to read the individual fixture profile notes (LJ profile notes tab).
+The profile author has usually included notes on which fixture mode the profile is designed to operate with.
+It may be necessary to change the mode on the fixture itself if a suitable profile is not available (but a profile for another mode is).

-To add a profile to the configuration, first locate the it in the available profiles list, then drag it to an empty slot in the fixture configuration list (or to an already occupied slot to replace the current profile).
-To add multiple profiles at once, highlight the profile then click Add Fixture(s) and use the add fixtures dialog to add one or more profiles.
+To add a fixture to the configuration first locate the profile in the available profiles list, then drag it from the list to an empty slot in the fixture configuration (or to an already occupied slot to replace the current fixture).
+To add multiple fixtues at once highlight the profile, then click Add Fixture(s) and use the Add fixtures dialog to add one or more fixtures.